Sygnale/Find-My-Recipe/README.md

  ### React.js

- Install React.js using the installer [here](https://nodejs.org/en/).
 Navigate to the Find-My-Recipe/find-my-recipe folder.
 Type "npm start" into the command line and a window should open with the base project at localhost:3000.
 If the page displays a list of ingredients in a JSON format, you have set up the dependencies correctly!